wendyverdonk93/docs/content/api/payment_methods/post-order-sofort.md

 * Direct transaction requires all fields completed properly

-* All parameters shown are required field(s)
+* All of the following parameters are required fields.

 **Parameters**

 ----------------
 __type__ | string

-Specifies the payment flow for the checkout process.
-Options: direct. |
+The payment flow for the checkout process.
+Options: `direct`. |

 ----------------
 __gateway__ | string

-The unique gateway id to immediately direct the customer to the payment method.
-You retrieve these gateways using a gateway request.
+The unique gateway ID to direct the customer straight to the payment method.
+To retrieve gateway IDs, see [Gateways](/api/#gateways).
 Options: DIRECTBANK.

 ----------------
 __order_id__ | integer / string

-The unique identifier from your system for the order.
-If the values are only numbers the type will be integer, otherwise it will be string.
+Your unique identifier for the order.
+If the values are numbers only, the type is integer.
+Otherwise, it is string.

 ----------------
 __currency__ | string

-The currency [ISO-4217](https://www.iso.org/iso-4217-currency-codes.html) you want the customer to pay with.
+The currency you want the customer to pay in.
+Format: [ISO-4217](https://www.iso.org/iso-4217-currency-codes.html).
 Check out the availble currencies in this [page](https://docs.multisafepay.com/payment-methods/banks/sofort-banking/#supported-currencies)

 ----------------
 __amount__ | integer